mit1mit1/devopscons22syd/High Detail/Application Innovation at Scale.md

 I have a podcast - "A Spanner in the Works".
 You can also follow me on linkedin if you want.
 I'm German, not funny, and not smart.

 DevOps is a verb.
-Enterprises have tried to apply the coodness of devops but it hasn't occured the way they wanted.
+Enterprises have tried to apply the goodness of devops but it hasn't occurred the way they wanted.

-'You need to be this tall to do microservices'.
-To do microservices well, you need self-service, on demand infrastruction, but also you need to re-organise to a devops organisation.
+"You need to be this tall to do microservices".
+To do microservices well, you need self-service, on demand infrastructure, but also you need to re-organise to a devops organisation.

 Then you need some tools and such.